Frome: Healthcare

 The town has a National Health Service community hospital, originally operated by Somerset Primary Care Trust, located on the site of the former Showground at Fromefield.
 The new hospital was opened in 2008, replacing the former Frome Victoria Hospital in Park Road which had been in use since 1901.
 The nearest general hospital is the Royal United Hospital in Bath.

-Compassionate Frome is a programme to combat loneliness amongst residents, pioneered by a local GP, Helen Kingston, in 2013.
+The Frome Model is a programme to combat loneliness amongst residents, pioneered by a local GP, Helen Kingston, in 2013.
 It proved very successful and reduced emergency hospital admissions by 17% over three years when in the rest of the county they rose by 29%, even though demographics were similar.
 "There are no other interventions which have ever reduced population emergency admissions like this", said one doctor.
 The programme's success has been credited in part with attracting an influx of middle-class newcomers to the town.
 Frome is "at the vanguard" of a growing movement to better incorporate nonclinical solutions into medical care, according to one doctor.
 Since 2016 there has been an effort to role out the scheme across the entire Mendip area.